C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 * The above lead to a further removal of the links to the three sections on the ‘about us’ and ‘classes’ pages as it was determined that these did not add to the user experience.
 The user tended to use them once (if at all) however as they had to scroll up to get back to them they were not used again and they chose to scroll instead of using these links.

 * Change in the way the club locations and schedules displayed.
-The wireframes show against each club location a 'GoogleMap' and then the address of the club to the right/left.
+The wireframes show against each club location a 'Google map' and then the address of the club to the right/left.
 The final implementation was completed with Bootstrap 'cards' which allowed an image of the club to be shown which would be helpful to students.
-The GoogleMap was then linked from a button within the card.
+The Google map was then linked from a button within the card.
 It was thought that also adding the club training times here would make for a better user experience, however in order to avoid extending the height of the cards further, an additional button was added which causes a 'modal' to display with the club training times.

 * An issue was experienced with the design of the contact us page and the display of the form over the banner.
 Please see the Problems and fixes section in the TESTING.md document for details.
 This issue along with the need for this page to look more like the other pages lead to the design change to move the form to a position on the page that was below the banner.
 This change was more in keeping with the presentation across the site and solved the issue.

 * In the second section of the Homepage on all devices and resolutions the benefits have been displayed before the image.
 This is so there is some text shown before another image, so the flow of the page from top to bottom alternates between images and text.
 In the wireframes the images was shown before the benefits.

 * Change in the colour blue used.
-The orginal chosen blue colour (#195ACC) when applied to the website elements (navigation bar, footer and section headings) looked too light *in situ*.
+The original chosen blue colour (#195ACC) when applied to the website elements (navigation bar, footer and section headings) looked too light *in situ*.
 Therefore it was changed to the clubs original blue colour (#000066), which while dark in large areas, was thought to be well suited to the mentioned website elements.

 ---
 ># **DEVELOPMENT & DEPLOYMENT**